JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 You can also use `sudo apt-get install texlive-full` for an overloaded full texlive distribution, but this will take a lot of disk space.

-Regarding editors, I would suggest you to use `TeXLives` or `emacs` (I personally use the latter, but the learning curve can be really steep)..
+Regarding editors, I would suggest you to use `TeXLive` or `emacs` (I personally use the latter, but the learning curve can be really steep).

 ##### Notes on Windows installation